HDLahlou/robotics_final_project/README.md

 <img src="media/occupancy.png" alt="occupancy grid" width="400"/>

-We use `self.map.info.resoltuion` to calculate how many indexes of the `self.truemap` array is equal to the length of a single grid square, `self.gridsize`.
+We use `self.map.info.resolution` to calculate how many indexes of the `self.truemap` array is equal to the length of a single grid square, `self.gridsize`.
 The function `node_to_occ` is basically a modified 2D-array-indicies to 1d-array-index function.
 It takes the array indices `[i][j]` of a given maze cell and calculates the the corresponding index in `self.truemap` with `self.gridsize`.
 Then, we were finally able to correctly identify which edges of a given maze cell are blocked by walls.

 ## Takeaways